-This Plan also shows the location of mineral aggregate resources throughout the Township on Schedule B4.
+This Plan also shows the location of mineral aggregate resources throughout the Township on Schedule B4B5, which includes significant sand and gravel resources and bedrock mineral aggregate resources areas.
 An amendment to this Plan is required for the establishment of all new pits and quarries in the Township, except temporary wayside pits established and operated by a public road authority for public road construction purposes.